 After months of mass protests, a new Lebanese government may take office soon.
 Yet it must make reforms that strike at the very vested interests that appointed it.
 Outsiders should give the cabinet a chance to succeed but plan for emergency aid if it fails.

 La France et ses partenaires du G5 Sahel se réunissent à Pau lundi 13 janvier pour réaffirmer leur engagement à lutter ensemble contre le terrorisme jihadiste.
 Pourtant, la réponse militaire n'est pas suffisante.
 Face à l’ampleur de la menace, il est donc nécessaire de trouver une solution politique.

-The latest edition of Crisis Group's monthly conflict tracker highlights dangers of escalating conflict in Burkina Faso, DR Congo, Malawi, Mozambique, Saudi Arabia, Yemen and Tunisia.
-But there are resolution opportunities in Sudan.
+The latest edition of Crisis Group's monthly conflict tracker highlights dangers of escalating conflict in Central African Republic, Mozambique, Iran, Iraq and Libya.

 With the assassination of Iranian General Qassem Soleimani, the U.S.-Iran standoff has shifted from attrition toward open conflict.
 Tehran will retaliate – the only question is how – prompting another response from Washington.
 Allies of both should intercede to stop the exchange from spinning out of control.